Chris-Manna/Genre-Classifier/README.md

 - One CSV contained 12,000 songs.

 ##### Put the songs into a Pandas DataFrame to see features:
-- Song names
-- Band names
-- Genre
-- Whole song
+- Song names, Band names, Genre, Whole song

 ### Cleaning and Scrubbing lyrics from songs took two days:
 Tools used: NLTK, remove stopwords, Stemmatizing and Lemmatizing